 - Parental and family care leave.

-The proposal applies to staff eligible for leave (faulty are not in scope for the proposed changes).
-If approved, current campus and health care staff will transition to a new leave program when it is implemented.
+The program design applies to staff eligible for leave (faculty are not in scope except for the limited number who are currently in the staff plan).
+Current campus and health care staff will transition to a new leave program when it is implemented.
 Accrued vacation and/or sick balances at transition will be honored.